zuzakistan/civilservant/modules/README.md

 # Modules
+Files in this directory are automatically loaded as modules in the bot during runtime.

 ## Hello world example
 This is a small module that will reply "Hello, world!" if someone says `!hello` in chat:
 ```js